 If you have a funded public sector pension, you may be able to move it.
 However, you must get financial advice before moving a defined benefit pension that’s worth over £30,000.

-PensionBee finds and combines your existing pensions into a brand new plan that you can easily manage online.
+PensionBee combines and transfers your existing pensions into a brand new plan that you can easily manage online.
 If you’ve got a pension that can’t be moved, like an unfunded public sector pension, you can leave this one where it is.
 Find out more about PensionBee’s vision or sign up to PensionBee now.

 Last edited: 12-08-2021